Strong regularization by Brownian noise propagating through a weak H{\"o}rmander structure

 Moreover, as we have already seen, in order to smoothen the time singularity appearing when we apply a cross differentiation operator in the $l^{{\rm th}}$ and $1^{{\rm st}}$ direction to the term $\int_t^T ds \int_{\R^{nd}} d\y(L_s^m-\tilde L_s^m)\u_i^m(s,\y) \tilde p^m(t,s,\x,\y) $ corresponding to the approximation error, we will have to \emph{center this term around the derivatives of the solution} itself (in the sense given in the above discussion).
 This procedure allows us, thanks to Taylor expansions, to weaken the singularities and provides integrable (in time) terms.
-The dramatic point is that, when doing so, our bound involves the cross derivatives $D_\ell {\mathbf D}\u_i^m$, $\ell \in \leftB 1,n\rightB$ whose control in supremum norm is, as suggested by the discussion done in the explicit case of a simple degenerate Ornstein-Uhlenbeck process, definitely out of reach as soon as $\ell>1$.
-In fact, as told by the results in \cite{chau:17}, the only thing we could hope is that the gradient in the degenerate directions viewed as a function of the degenerate variables, i.e. ${\mathbf D}_{2:n}\u_i^m(t,\x_1,\cdot):=\big(D_2 \u_i^m(t,\x_1,\cdot), \cdots, D_n\u_i^m(t,\x_1,\cdot)\big)$ for any $(t,\x_1)\in [0,T]\times \R^d $, belongs to an appropriate anisotropic H\"older space\footnote{In other words, the regularity index depends on the considered variable} with regularity indexes strictly less than 1.
-Such spaces can as well be viewed as particular cases of anisotropic Besov spaces with corresponding positive regularity indexes.
-Thus, the generalized derivative of ${\mathbf D}_{2:n}\u_i^m(t,\x_1,\cdot)$ should belong to some anisotropic Besov space of negative regularity indexes, strictly bigger than $-1$.
+The dramatic point is that, when doing so, our bound involves the cross derivatives $D_\ell {D_j}\u_i^m$, $\ell,j \in \leftB 1,n\rightB$ whose control in supremum norm is, as suggested by the discussion done in the explicit case of a simple degenerate Ornstein-Uhlenbeck process, definitely out of reach as soon as $\ell>1$.
+In fact, as suggested by the results in \cite{chau:17}, the only thing we could hope is that the gradient in the degenerate directions viewed as a function of the degenerate variables, i.e. ${\mathbf D}_{2:n}\u_i^m(t,\x_1,\cdot):=\big(D_2 \u_i^m(t,\x_1,\cdot), \textcolor{black}{\hdots}, D_n\u_i^m(t,\x_1,\cdot)\big)^{\textcolor{black}{*}}$ for any $(t,\x_1)\in [0,T]\times \R^d $, belongs to an appropriate \textcolor{black}{anisotropic} H\"older space.
+Note importantly that such spaces can as well be viewed as particular cases of anisotropic Besov spaces with corresponding positive regularity indexes.
+The main idea is thus to use an integration by parts argument in order to rebalance one differentiation operator from the solution to the remaining terms coming from the differentiation of \eqref{strong_repPDEintro}, which in particular involve the coefficients of the operator $L^m-\tilde L^m$ and contain the time singularities coming from the derivatives of the frozen Gaussian kernel $\tilde p^m $.
+As the coefficients of the operator $L^m-\tilde L^m$ are assumed to be only H\"older continuous, their \textcolor{black}{generalized} derivative should belong to some \textcolor{black}{anisotropic} Besov space\textcolor{black}{s} of negative regularity index, strictly bigger than $-1$.
+To tackle this problem, our main idea, in order to balance the lack of differentiation property of the remaining terms, consists in putting precisely in duality the gradient ${\mathbf D}_{2:n}\u_i^m(t,\x_1,\cdot)$, belonging to an \textcolor{black}{anisotropic} \textcolor{black}{inhomogeneous} Besov space with positive regularity exponent and the remaining terms, belonging to an \textcolor{black}{anisotropic} \textcolor{black}{inhomogeneous} Besov space with negative regularity exponent.
+We refer to the proof of the main Theorem \ref{strong_MAIN_RESULT_PDE} in Section \ref{strong_SEC_PROOF_PDE} for details and to Proposition 3.6 in the book of Lemari\'e-Rieusset \cite{lemar:02} for duality results on Besov spaces.